Stacked-Org/stacked/packages/stacked/README.md

 ## Reactivity

 One thing that was common in a scenario with the first implementation of this architecture is reacting to values changed by different ViewModels.
 I don't have the exact implementation that I would hope for but without reflection, some things will have to be a bit more verbose.
-The stacked architecture makes provision for ViewModels to react to changes to values in service by making use of RxValue from the [Observable-Ish](https://pub.dev/packages/observable_ish) package.
+The stacked architecture makes provision for ViewModels to react to changes to values in service by making use of ReactiveValue and ReactiveList.

 ### Reactive Service Mixin